data-driven sales

 A data-driven strategy for generating new leads and sales prospects

-Fortunately, data-driven strategies can take the guesswork out of cold calling.
+Fortunately, a data-driven sales strategy can take the guesswork out of cold calling.

 Many businesses attract new sales leads through gated content.
 This type of content can include case studies, white papers, and other exclusive forms of media offered free in exchange for a person’s name, phone number, and work email address.